Cunqi/DuoBar/README.md

 # DuoBar
-I recreated the iPhone Duo on my MacBook.
+I recreated the iPhone Duo status bar on my MacBook.
 Here’s the beta version

 A compact three-in-one system status indicator for macOS.